utybo/ZoroarkKB/_articles/gEPITA101.md

 ##### General

 * [**Chronos**](http://chronos.epita.net/): This is where you are able to check your timetables.
-Use the search box in the top left corner to enter you class name (for example, `S1B2`)
+Use the search box in the top left corner to enter your class name (for example, `S1B2`)
 * [**IonisX**](https://ionisx.com/): This is where you can find the MiMos, which replace lectures at EPITA.